Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Winter 2022 » Test 2

 Question #14

-B cavity filling service performed by a dentist
+D cavity filling service performed by a dentist

 Question #15

-A Consumers will be burdened with 2/3 of the tax; this is realistic given that butter is a small percentage of individual’s budgets and therefore the price elasticity of demand should be inelastic or less than 1, so we would expect consumers to bear a greater portion of the tax relative to producers.
+B Consumers will be burdened with 2/3 of the tax; this is realistic given that butter is a small percentage of individual’s budgets and therefore the price elasticity of demand should be inelastic or less than 1, so we would expect consumers to bear a greater portion of the tax relative to producers.

-D Consumers will be burdened with 1/2 of the tax; this is realistic given that butter is a small percentage of individual’s budgets and therefore the price elasticity of demand should be inelastic or less than 1, so we would expect consumers to bear a smaller portion of the tax relative to producers.
+D Consumers will be burdened with 1/2 of the tax; this is not realistic given that butter is a small percentage of individual’s budgets and therefore the price elasticity of demand should be inelastic or less than 1, so we would expect consumers to bear a greater portion of the tax relative to producers.

 Question #16

-A they are regressive.
+B they are progressive.

-B they yield no revenue.
+C they yield no revenue.

-D they are progressive.
+D they are regressive.

 Question #17

-A go on a date with Alex
+A go on a date with Kelly

-B go on a date with Kelly
+C go on a date with Alex

-C go on a date with Alex because the marginal utility per dollar is the greater of the two
+D go on a date with Alex because the marginal utility per dollar is the greater of the two

 Question #18

-A the more we buy of something, the more it costs.
+B the more we buy of something, the more it costs.

 C the more we consume of something, the smaller the total satisfaction received from that good.